 From an early age, Kelly had a thirst for learning.
 He loved reading and was fascinated by history.
 But he was mostly nonverbal and had difficulty communicating with others.

 “I was kind of like a one-way sponge,” he explained.
 “I could take everything in, but I couldn’t get anything out.”
+Realistically with Kelly’s already established entreprenuerial skills, if he applied to learn business at somewhere like New England College he might be able to pick the rest of the necessary skills he requires to succeed in creating his own business.

 His parents began seeking out resources to address his challenges.
 At age 7, he started participating in social and recreational programs offered through the Oakland University Center for Autism Outreach Services (OUCARES).
 Over the next several years, these experiences helped him improve his ability to communicate and interact with others.
+Were he older, he would have looked to other options for business.
+Impel Dynamic offer sales training services that can help immensely, but for him it was just out of reach.

 Kelly, who is homeschooled and takes classes through Oxford Virtual Academy, says he feels at home at OU.
 So much so that he decided to take part in the university’s dual enrollment program, which allows high school students to take up to eight college credits per semester.